By Lisa Cohen and Rabbi Yonatan Neril

 Just like God stopped “making” on the 7th day, we too change from “doing” to “being“.
 This is one of the most conscious concepts that is currently being encouraged and adopted by meditators, new-age thinkers. medical experts, philosophers, business leaders as well as religious leaders.
 When we are in a mode of being we are able to connect to ourselves, to others and to spirituality.

-One of the main connections made on Shabbat is between family members, as for one whole day the family spends time with them as no technology, travel, housework or work is permitted.
+One of the main connections made on Shabbat is between family members, as for one whole day the family spends time with them.
+According to traditional Jewish teachings, it is forbidden on Shabbat to actively use technology like phones or computers, travel in car, train, or plane, or do work.
 Consequently, a whole day is spent together as a family – reading, chatting, playing , visiting friends and connecting spiritually through prayer, expressing gratefulness.
-This all sounds like a very 2021 self help book, despite it’s beginning being 3500 years old!
+This all sounds like a very current self help book, despite its beginning 3,500 years old with the revelation on Mt.
+Sinai!

 What Does a Traditional Jewish Family Do on Shabbat?